NREL/reV-tutorial/tutorial_13_rev_in_cloud/README.md

 We recommend the ["two subnet"](https://docs.aws.amazon.com/parallelcluster/latest/ug/network-configuration-v3-two-subnets.html) configuration for Parallel Cluster networking.
 This means the head node will use a public `SubnetId` (you should limit ssh/22 TCP access to just your IP in the security group) and the compute nodes use a private `SubnetId`.
 Review the [AWS Recommended Parallel Cluster network configurations](https://docs.aws.amazon.com/parallelcluster/latest/ug/network-configuration-v3.html) for more details on network options and best practices.

 ### 1b) Institutional AWS Account Guide
 Institutional users generally work within an AWS Organization or a preconfigured landing zone.
-Coordinate with your cloud administrator to:
-- Obtain or create an IAM user with programmatic access keys dedicated to this project with permission to deploy AWS Parallel Cluster.
-See: [https://docs.aws.amazon.com/parallelcluster/latest/ug/iam-roles-in-parallelcluster-v3.html](https://docs.aws.amazon.com/parallelcluster/latest/ug/iam-roles-in-parallelcluster-v3.html).
-- Your cloud administrator should review the [AWS Recomended Parallel Cluster network configurations](https://docs.aws.amazon.com/parallelcluster/latest/ug/network-configuration-v3.html).
-- Confirm the `SubnetId` to be used for the head node and compute nodes provided by your cloud administrator.
-Institutional AWS accounts might use a private `SubnetId` for both the head node and compute nodes, work out those specifics with your cloud administrator.

-### 1c) Other recommendations for AWS account configurations
-- Verify budget, budget controls, and alert thresholds before launching resource-intensive clusters.
+Coordinate with your cloud administrator to:git- Verify budget, budget controls, and alert thresholds before launching resource-intensive clusters.
 - Its highly recommended to setup AWS Budget alerts for projected usage: [https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html).
 This can help reduce the risk of a surprise AWS bill and keep costs in control.
 > Note: Your VPC must have DNS Resolution = yes, DNS Hostnames = yes and DHCP options with the correct domain name for the Region.
 The default DHCP Option Set already specifies the required AmazonProvidedDNS.
 If specifying more than one domain name server, see DHCP options sets in the Amazon VPC User Guide.*